-The lamps from the temple dump were also of unusual interest, for not only were some of them perfect and very beautiful, but they showed that they were and nearly vertical walls eight centimetres high.
+The lamps from the temple dump were also of unusual interest, for not only were some of them perfect and very beautiful, but they showed that they were Deep in the dump were small and nearly vertical walls eight centimetres high.
 Its snout was a long, narrow projection terminating in a ram's head, and, with its support beneath, resembled the square handle of a pitcher.
 One or two clay lamps of a later age came to light, but it seems that they were not common in Babylonia until the process of glazing became known.
 The late Babylonian lamp of clay was of a form common to Palestine.
 Egypt, Greece, and Rome, but it always resembled the shell from which its form was derived.
 While in Bagdad I obtained from the ruins of a city of the time of the Arab Califate several small clay lamps scarcely larger than butter plates.
-They were glazed blue within and unglazed without, and were provided with a mere suggestion of a snout.
-Such were the lamps of Bagdad in the time of Aladdin.
+They were